nf806893-debug/Nexora-Weather/README.md

 ## Run it
 **Option A — Go to the website**
-The website is being hosted at [insert link]
+The website is being hosted at https://nexora-weather.vercel.app/

 **Option B — just open the file**
 Double-click `index.html` (or drag it into a browser).
 Everything works over